 Chairs: Michael Dentzay and Michelle Forsythe

-- Policy, Advocacy and Reform: Proposals for this strand will be in the form of practice, white papers, position statements or research pieces that inform science teacher educators about policy and reform and how each impacts science teacher educators and education.
+- Policy, Advocacy and Reform: Proposals for this thread will be in the form of practice, white papers, position statements or research pieces that inform science teacher educators about policy and reform and how each impacts science teacher educators and education.

 Chairs: Joanne Olson and Daniel Carpenter